vesche/t480/Random_notes.md

 ## Bluetooth

-I'm using AirPod Pros with my T480, they work great.
+I use Shokz OpenRun Pro 2 Headphones with my T480, they are amazing.

 * pacman -S bluez bluez-utils pulseaudio-bluetooth
 * pulseaudio -k